flaviohasd/TPM-Vibration/README.md

   </p>

-  For more technical details, take a look in the paperwork (for now, only available in portuguese - EN article incoming by the end of the year).
+  For more technical details, take a look in the paperwork (for now, only available in portuguese - EN article coming by the end of the year).

   If you have any questions or ideas regarding the theory, models, code, or anything related, feel free to reach me out.